technbd/bash-script-basics/linux/README.md

 If the `echo` bash command is used with double quotation marks `" "`, then the script will print out the actual value of a variable.
 Otherwise, if the single quotation marks `' '` are used, it will print out only the name of a variable.

+- The `-e` option enables the interpretation of escape sequences, allowing you to include special characters like newlines (`\n`), tabs (`\t`), or colors in your output.
+To format your script's output with newlines, tabs, or colors.

 ```
 echo 1 2 3 4 5